Veridise/stellar-auth-macro/README.md

 This project is experimental and unaudited.
 Use at your own risk and review generated code and unit tests before deploying to mainnet.

+The security concerns and limitations have been outline in [Limitations](docs/SECURITY.md#limitations).

 # Overview

 This crate  provides a  **simple, explicit  access-control mechanism**